BiggerPockets/patterns/_patterns/prefer-rescuing-using-active-support-error-handler.md

 This has many disadvantages:

 1. **Messy** There are three lines of noise to wade through.
 2. **Cognitively heavy** Should we log an error?
 Or just a warning?
 Should we send to Sentry or not?
-Often this overhead means developers fall into sloppy practices, don't think through error handling and it's done inconsistently or just plain wrong.
+Often this overhead means developers fall into sloppy practices, don't think through error handling and it's done inconsistently.
 3. **Opaque intent** Because there are no abstractions around error handling, we're not communicating effectively to humans.
 4. **Tightly coupled** If we change the way we log or send to Sentry, these changes will ripple out through the codebase.
 5. **Duplicate code** We have 36 instances of `Rails.logger.error` throughout our codebase and another 33 of `Sentry.capture*`.
 Want to make a change across all these instances?
 Good luck.